 Patrícia Beták

-„You are what you do.”
+„You are what you do”

-Our first meeting was on the occassion of ’Getting Translated’ conference which was organised by Pázmány Péter Catholic University in April, 2016.
-I was impressed by her openness, her sense of humour and her unique personality so I decided to interview her.
-I had the opportunity to get to know her on our second meeting: various topics were raised, from the interpreter’s personality, talent scouting, self-esteem to self-education, the importance of preparation, specialization and even social work and empathy.
-What’s more, we talked about Cuban dances as she loves dancing in her spare time.
+We first met on the occassion of ’Getting Translated’ conference which was organised by Pázmány Péter Catholic University in April, 2016.
+I was impressed by her openness, sense of humour and unique personality so I decided to interview her.
+I could get to know her on our second meeting: various topics were raised, the interpreter’s personality, talent scouting, self-esteem, self-education, the importance of preparation, specialization and even social work and empathy.
+What’s more, we talked about Cuban dances as she loved dancing in her spare time.
 Besides dancing, she is passionate about photography.

-So, let me introduce the incredibly multifaceted and always optimist interpreter, Patrícia.
+So, let me introduce the incredibly multifaceted then versatile and always optimistic interpreter, Patrícia.